boocs/unreal-clangd/README.md

 ```
 ```
 ### Refresh Visual Studio Project
-`Warning`: Using the Unreal Engine feature to Refresh Visual Studio Project will overwrite your *.code-workspace file.
+`Warning`: Using the Unreal Engine feature to `Refresh Visual Studio Project` or `Generate Visual Studio Project files` will overwrite your *.code-workspace file.

 This file contains your project's clangd settings!

-See [this](#reinstall-without-overwrite) section on how to reinstall without overwriting other settings.
+See [this](#reinstall-without-overwrite) section on how to easily reinstall without overwriting other settings.

 ```
 ```